Grazing Planted Prairie in WI: Pollinator and Pasture Value

 Education/outreach description:

-This year we conducted one pasture walk attended by 23 farmers, 5 agency or non-profit staff and 20 other people that had an interest in prairie.
-The pasture walk was about grazing warm season prairie plantings.
-This event was well attended by farmers, neighbors and natural resource professionals.
+In 2023 we conducted one pasture walk attended by 23 farmers, 5 agency or non-profit staff and 20 other people that had an interest in prairie.
+A second pasture walk was completed in September 2024 with 35 farmers, agency or non-profit staff, and other community members in attendance.
+Both pasture walk reviewed this study's work on grazing warm season prairie pasture.
 We discussed how we were using grazing to manage our prairie plants, maintain and improve native plant, pollinator and wildlife diversity, and how the warm season native grasses fit in with our beef and dairy operations on the farm.
-We also discuss restoration techniques, fencing, and use of prescribed fire.
+We also discussed restoration techniques, fencing, and use of prescribed fire.

-We also hosted our fall farm festival and tour which was attended by over 300 of our customers, neighbors and others interested in the farm.
-The festival included a talk about the native pollinators and butterfly's that were observed in the grazed prairie during this summers survey work.
+In addition, we also hosted the 2023 Gwenyn Hill Fall Farm Fesitval and tour which was attended by over 300 of our customers, neighbors and others interested in the farm.
+The festival included a talk about the native pollinators and butterfly's that were observed in the grazed prairie during the summer of 2023.

 Learning Outcomes